ChrisTitusTech/ArchTitus/REFERENCE-startup.md

 Choose whether drive is SSD or not.

+## manualpart()

+Select a Disk to open in cfdisk to create or modify partitions manually.

 ## diskpart()

-Disk selection for drive to be used with installation.
+Disk drive or partition selection to which Arch will be installed.

 ## userinfo()